The Housemaid (2025 film): Cast

+The film stars Sydney Sweeney, Amanda Seyfried, Brandon Sklenar, and Michele Morrone.

 Production

-The film is directed by Paul Feig and produced by the director, Todd Lieberman and Laura Fischer for Hidden Pictures.
-The screenplay by Rebecca Sonnenshine is based on the 2022 novel of the same name by Freida McFadden.
-In October 2024, Sydney Sweeney and Amanda Seyfried joined as leading actresses and executive producers alongside McFadden and Alex Young.
-Brandon Sklenar joined the cast that month, followed by Michele Morrone in December 2024.
+Paul Feig directed The Housemaid and produced it with Todd Lieberman and Laura Fischer for Hidden Pictures.
+Rebecca Sonnenshine adapted her screenplay from the 2022 novel by Freida McFadden.
+In October 2024, Sydney Sweeney and Amanda Seyfried came on board as leading actresses and executive producers alongside McFadden and Alex Young.
+Seyfried was not aware she was credited as an executive producer until three weeks into production; she claimed that this credit was a “vanity credit" negotiated by her agent and clarified that she "didn't do shit to make that movie.
+I only acted."
+Brandon Sklenar joined the cast that month followed by Michele Morrone in December 2024.
 Elizabeth Perkins was also cast in the film.

-Filming
+Media Capital Technologies co-financed the film.

-Principal photography began on January 3, 2025, in New Jersey and wrapped in March 2025.
+Principal photography began on January 3, 2025, in New Jersey, and wrapped in March 2025.

-Music

-Theodore Shapiro composed the film's score, marking his seventh collaboration with Feig.
+Theodore Shapiro composed the film's score, marking his eighth collaboration with Feig.

+Commercial songs that were featured in the film, but not included in the soundtrack albums: